Heritage Skills

 “Cigar Box” Dulcimer Construction: The dulcimer is Appalachia’s sole contribution to the music instrument world.
 Come learn how to build your own with materials you may have close at hand.

-Cordage & Glue Making: At the center of heritage skills are functional items like rope and water-tight bowls and buckets.
+Cordage & Glue Skills: At the center of heritage skills are functional items like rope and water-tight bowls and buckets.
 Foxfire teaches the application of these crafts with methods dating back several centuries.

 Flintknapping: Making knives and arrows, constructed with local stone, are among the oldest and most necessary skills, handed down to settlers from the region’s original Cherokee inhabitants.